Next.js Template

 .
 Override every conceivable aspect of the current theme, with full access to all related LESS variables, by editing the templates in the site

-directory.
-To examine existing themes and borrow their settings as overrides, see the contents of node_modules/semantic-ui-less/themes
+To examine existing themes and borrow their settings as overrides, follow the instructions to set up your dev environment and see the contents of directory node_modules/semantic-ui-less/themes

 .